JustMichael-80/ILO-Analyzer/README.md

 | Verdict | **Confirmed ILO Pattern** |
 | ILO Probability | 95% |

-**Interpretation:** The narrative has persisted 42× longer than STOC predicts for a natural information structure of its complexity.
-The observed decay constant (λ = 0.0001/day) deviates from the NOAA atmospheric baseline (λ = 0.12/day) by Δ = 0.9993 — indicating the narrative is being actively held above its natural decay threshold.
-Class A sources provide historical context but do not support the assassination claim.
-Class D sources actively propagate it.
+The narrative has persisted 42× longer than STOC predicts.
+The observed decay constant deviates from the NOAA atmospheric baseline by Δ = 0.9993 — indicating active artificial maintenance above the natural decay threshold.

 ---